Skip to content

 Dear UW School of Nursing students,

-• Access to non-public University spaces – such as classrooms and laboratories in use, offices and residence halls – requires a valid judicial warrant or court order.
+• Access to non-public University spaces, such as classrooms and laboratories in use, offices, and residence halls, requires a valid judicial warrant or court order.

-• The University coordinates any response through campus safety officials in consultation with the Washington Attorney General’s Office, ensuring that we protect the privacy and rights of members of our community while also meeting our legal obligations.
+• The University coordinates its response through campus safety officials in consultation with the Washington Attorney General’s Office to protect community members’ privacy and rights while meeting legal obligations.

-• If federal agents are or have been on or near a UW campus, the University will gather details and share necessary information with the greater UW community as soon as practical.
+• If federal agents are or have been on or near a UW campus, the University will gather details and share necessary information with the UW community as soon as practical.

 Thank you for supporting one another and for the care and intention you bring to your work each day.
 Your commitment to this community is at the heart of who we are as a School.